John-Kanello/NaturalNumbersInterpretation/README.md

 # NaturalNumbersInterpretation
-An application that checks for possible ambiguities in number spelling and returns any possible number interpretation
+An application that checks for possible ambiguities in number spelling and returns any possible number interpretations